Nylon: Properties

-Flammability

 Nylon clothing tends to be less flammable than cotton and rayon, but nylon fibers may melt and stick to skin.

-Uses of nylon
+Uses

 Nylon was first used commercially in a nylon-bristled toothbrush in 1938, followed more famously in women's stockings or "nylons" which were shown at the 1939 New York World's Fair and first sold commercially in 1940.
 Its use increased dramatically during World War II, when the need for fabrics increased dramatically.

-Nylon fibers
+Fibers

 Bill Pittendreigh, DuPont, and other individuals and corporations worked diligently during the first few months of World War II to find a way to replace Asian silk and hemp with nylon in parachutes.
 It was also used to make tires, tents, ropes, ponchos, and other military supplies.
 It was even used in the production of a high-grade paper for U.S. currency.
 At the outset of the war, cotton accounted for more than 80% of all fibers used and manufactured, and wool fibers accounted for nearly all of the rest.
 By August 1945, manufactured fibers had taken a market share of 25%, at the expense of cotton.
 After the war, because of shortages of both silk and nylon, nylon parachute material was sometimes repurposed to make dresses.

 Nylon 6 and 66 fibers are used in carpet manufacture.

 Nylon is one kind of fiber used in tire cord.
 Herman E. Schroeder pioneered application of nylon in tires.